 1. Handling the pain

 Research by Binghamton University and University College London suggests that women experience the pain of a breakup more acutely in comparison with men (1).
 This could probably be due to the woman being more involved in the relationship than the man, as he may try to withdraw from the pain of their romance coming to an end.
+Men can also struggle to connect with their emotions causing them to engage in avoidant behavior to distract themselves from it.

 2. Emotional hurt